mmistakes/made-mistakes-jekyll/_drafts/pencil.md

 Spend most of your effort perfecting the top half of the scene.
 Once you're happy with it we're going to create its mirror image.
 Select the fountain pen tool and roughly draw what you see up top down below --- but flipped upside down.

-It doesn't have to be perfect, you just want to match the colors and general shape of each object.
-The most important ones being the trees.
+It doesn't have to be perfect, you just want to match the colors and general shape of each object --- the most important ones being the trees.

 <figure>
   <a href="{{ site.url }}/images/pencil-53-mountain-blend-6-lg.jpg"><img src="{{ site.url }}/images/pencil-53-mountain-blend-6-900.jpg" alt="drawing reflections"></a>